mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 <p class="caption">(\#fig:diablo-plotindiv)(ref:diablo-plotindiv)</p>
 </div>

 (ref:diablo-plotindiv) **Sample plot from multiblock sPLS-DA performed on the `breast.TCGA` study.** The samples are plotted according to their scores on the first 2 components for each data set.
-Samples are coloured by cancer subtype and are classified into three classes: \textcolor{blue}{Basal}, \textcolor{orange}{Her2} and \textcolor{grey}{LumA}.
+Samples are coloured by cancer subtype and are classified into three classes: <span style='color: #388ECC;'>Basal</span>, <span style='color: #F68B33;'>Her2</span> and <span style='color: #585858;'>LumA</span>.
 The plot shows the degree of agreement between the different data sets and the discriminative ability of each data set.

 This type of graphic allows us to better understand the information extracted from each data set and its discriminative ability.
-Here we can see that the \textcolor{grey}{LumA} group can be difficult to classify in the miRNA data.
+Here we can see that the <span style='color: #585858;'>LumA</span> group can be difficult to classify in the miRNA data.

 Note: